Snaacky/thewiki/docs/tutorials/comparison.md

 ==- :icon-file-code: Initial script [!badge variant="danger" text="Required"]

-The basic `comp.py` script to get started.
-This script includes the required dependencies and features to run and get the best experience out of VSPreview for creating your comparisons.
+Here's a simple `comp.py` script example that does nothing more than loading the videos and previewing them.

 !!!
 Make sure to comment (add `##` to the beginning of the line) and uncomment lines as needed.